 As all the contracts are digital, it also means that international contracts can quickly and easily be shared, collaborated on and reviewed across the globe.

-Who can use contract management software?
+Who can use contract lifecycle management software?

 The key users of contract management software are the in-house legal team, the human resources department, the sales team, the procurement division and finance team.
 Where all team members can easily access contracts for review or referral, contract management software helps the company’s various teams more effectively and efficiently close employment contracts, sign vendor agreements, oversee billing and keep track of contract renewals.